 Hike to the La Fortuna waterfall in Costa Rica.
 The waterfall is a short hike and fairly cheap, only costing $15 a person.
 The hike takes about 20 minutes to finish with tons of stairs to climb.
 You can swim in the La Fortuna waterfall but be prepared that the water is ice cold even in the hottest months.

 After the waterfall, Head over to Northfields coffee Farm and take a coffee tour.
 They do a great job of showing you around the farm and explaining how the coffee is grown.
 The staff and tour guide was very friendly and very knowledgeable They also offer a chocolate tour as well.

-Day 3: Hanging Bridges Park
+Day 3: Mistico Arenal Hanging Bridges Park

 Visit the Mistico Arenal hanging bridges Park.
-The hanging bridge self-guided tour will cost about $26 per person and the guided tour will cost $40.
+The Arenal hanging bridge self-guided tour will cost about $26 per person and the guided tour will cost $40.
 Now, you do not need a tour guide.
 However, if you want to spot animals then the tour guide would be the way to go.
 This park has a 2-mile hike that takes about 2 to 3 hours with great views.
-The park offers a lot of other attractions but the hanging bridges are the main thing.
+The park offers a lot of other attractions but the Arenal hanging bridges are the main attraction.

-Day 4: Rio Celeste Waterfall
+Day 4: Rio Celeste

 The water does really look this blue!
 The river gets its color from 2 rivers that meet and combine different types of minerals.
-You can not swim in the water at the waterfall, but they do have another section where you can swim.
+You can not swim in the water at the Rio Celeste waterfall, but they do have another section where you can swim.